shundhammer/ruby-commented-config-file/README.md

 **_TO DO_**

-_- Generic Diff class for string vectors_
+_- Generic Diff class for string arrays_